openhab/openhab-addons/bundles/org.openhab.binding.mqtt.generic/README.md

 mqttActions.publishMQTT("mytopic","myvalue", true)
 ```

-The retained argument is options and if not supplied defaults to `false`.
+The retained argument is optional and if not supplied defaults to `false`.

 ## Limitations